omdevteam/om/docs_src/docs/parameters.md

 **calibration_photon_energy_kev (float)**
 :  The photon energy for which the x-ray detector data should be calibrated.
-   The exact values of the calibration constants for a detector often depend on the photon energy at which the detector is opeated.
-If a calibration algorithm needs this the information, OM will take the value provided by this parameter.
+   The exact values of the calibration constants for a detector often depend on the photon energy at which the detector is operated.
+If a calibration algorithm needs this information, OM will take the value provided by this parameter.
 If, however, the calibration is not performed or if the Data Event Handler does not need this kind of information for the calibration, this parameter is ignored.

      Example: `9.1`